Bamboo countertops are a beautiful, sustainable alternative to wood in kitchens and bathrooms.

 Durable Bamboo Countertops

 Bamboo countertops are equally as useful in the kitchen or bathroom.
 They come in many stains and styles and can work in any décor from country cottage to a modern loft.
-The strands of bamboo can be laid lengthwise to create a look of planks or they can be used horizontally to look like butcher-block.
+You can lay the strands of bamboo lengthwise to create a look of planks.
+Or you can use them horizontally to look like butcher-block.

 Be sure that the material is laminated with a non-toxic, food-grade, and formaldehyde-free adhesive.
 Many of the manufacturers do use safe materials but there may be some that use conventional materials as well.
 Always ask.